HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

 Transaction extension
 #####################

 A transaction is the basic way to implement the application logic, by processing input Boxes that get unlocked and opened (or "spent"), and create new ones.
-All custom transaction inherited from SidechainTransaction.
-SidechainNoncedTransaction - class that help to deal with output boxes nonces.
+All custom transactions inherited from SidechainTransaction.
+SidechainNoncedTransaction - class that helps to deal with output boxes nonces.
 AbstractRegularTransaction class helps to deal with ZenBoxes.
-To define a new custom transaction, you have to extend the `com.horizen.transaction.SidechainNoncedTransaction <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/transaction/SidechainNoncedTransaction.java>`_ class or `com.horizen.transaction.SidechainTransaction <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/transaction/SidechainTransaction.java>`
+To define a new custom transaction, you have to extend the `com.horizen.transaction.SidechainNoncedTransaction <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/transaction/SidechainNoncedTransaction.java>`_ class or `com.horizen.transaction.SidechainTransaction <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/transaction/SidechainTransaction.java>`_.
 The most relevant methods of this class are detailed below:

 - ``public List<BoxUnlocker<Proposition>> unlockers()``